 Peter Brandt (DK, 1966), educated at The Royal Danish Academy of Fine Arts, Copenhagen and The Royal Institute of Art, Stockholm.

-Peter Brandt is working with how masculinity is constructed and produced in Western culture, often using his own body, in a feminist perspective.
+Peter Brandt is working with how masculinity is constructed and produced in Western culture.
+Brandt often uses his own body in performative works, which analyzes the positions of power around the body, gender, sexuality and personal experience - in a feminist perspective.
 Brandt works in various media such as photography, video, objects, text and textile works.

 In 2002, Brandt suffered a life threatening violent assault, during his residency at The Danish Cultural Institute in Rome and this became the beginning of his work on violence and the traumatic experience, which has so far materialized in the exhibition and book project I Died In Italy But No One Knows It, which was shown at Traneudstillingen, Hellerup, Denmark and Konstforeningen AURA, Krognoshuset, Lund, Sweden in 2010-11.